April 20, 2026

 - Terracotta encaustic cement tile

-Neutral shades are not going anywhere.
-But bolder color is joining the conversation.
+Neutral shades aren’t going anywhere.
+But bolder colors are joining the conversation.

-Think of 2026 as the year interiors stop whispering and start expressing.
-Design trends 2026 are ushering in richer earth tones, jewel-inspired hues and layered textures.
+2026 interior design trends Los Angeles interior designers favor are colors rooted in nature, including rich earth tones, jewel-inspired hues, and layered textures.
 They feel warmer and more enduring.

-Color is going deeper with earthy reds, forest greens, deep ochres, and saturated neutrals.
-All are grounded in nature.
-But richer and more emotive.
+Some contemporary interior design styles take this even further with earthy reds, forest greens, deep ochres, and saturated neutrals.
+All are grounded in nature but are richer and more emotive.

 Textures matter too: